Why Track Employee Availability?

-By tracking employee availability users are then able to search and reach out to the most eager applicants first - decreasing the overall number of calls made to employees, the amount of time it takes to fill the order, and thus increasing your rapport with employees and customers.
+By tracking employee availability, users are able to search and reach out to the most eager applicants first - decreasing the overall number of calls made to employees as well as the amount of time it takes to fill the order, thus increasing your rapport with employees and customers.

 Step 1: Log an "Available" message:

-When an employee calls, emails, or states that they are actively seeking work this is your cue to log the "available" message.
-To do this, navigate to the employee's record and select to log a message.
+When an employee calls, emails, or states that they are actively seeking work, this is your cue to log the 'Available' message.
+To do this, navigate to the employee's record.
+Select to log a message in the 'messages' area of the employee visifile by clicking the speech balloon on the right side of the pane.
 This will open the message form.
-Once there, from the (1.) action code drop-down select available.
+Once there, from the (1) action code drop-down, select 'Available.'
 In the body of the message, you can include any additional details or stipulations related to their availability.
-For example - if they are only available for part time, certain shifts, etc.
+For example, if they are only available for part time, certain shifts, etc., you can track that.

 Viola!
 You are done!
 That is the extent of the data entry that is required by you.
 The next piece of this equation is tracking the available messages that have been logged.